Constrained Boundary Labeling

 \subparagraph{The Dynamic Programming Algorithm.} Let $I = (s_1, c_1, s_2, c_2)$ be a sub-instance and $s_L$ the leftmost site in \Restricted{\Sites}{$I$}.
-Furthermore, let $\PQAGraph(s_1, s_2)$ denote the subgraph of the PQ-A-Graph~\PQAGraph rooted at the lowest common ancestor of $s_1$ and $s_2$ in \PQAGraph.
-Note that $\PQAGraph(s_1, s_2)$ contains at least the sites in $\Restricted{\Sites}{I}$, together with $s_1$ and $s_2$.
-Therefore, it contains all constraints relevant for the sub-instance $I$.
+Furthermore, let $\PQAGraph(s_1, s_2)$ denote the subgraph of the PQ-A-graph~\PQAGraph rooted at the lowest common ancestor of~$s_1$ and $s_2$ in \PQAGraph.
+Note that $\PQAGraph(s_1, s_2)$ contains at least the sites in $\Restricted{\Sites}{I}$, together with~$s_1$ and $s_2$.
+Therefore, it represents all constraints relevant for the sub-instance~$I$.
 Other constraints either do not affect sites in $I$, i.e., are represented by other parts of \PQAGraph, or are trivially satisfied.
-In particular, observe that all constraints induced by nodes further up in \PQAGraph affect a super-set of $\Restricted{\Sites}{I}$ and in particular have been checked in some sub-instance $I'$ that contains $I$, i.e., that contains $s_1$, $s_2$, $c_1$, and~$c_2$.
-Now imagine that we want to place the label $\Label_L$ for $s_L$ at the \candidateText{}{} $c_L \in \Restricted{\Candidates}{I}$.
-We have to ensure that $\Leader_L = (s_L, c_L)$ does not violate planarity with respect to the already fixed labeling and that in the resulting sub-instances there are enough \candidatesText{} for the respective sites.

-Let \Admissible{I, \PQAGraph, c_L} be a procedure that checks this and, in addition, verifies that $c_L$ respects the constraints expressed by $\PQAGraph(s_1, s_2)$.
-To do the latter efficiently, we make use of the procedure \RespectsConstraints{I, \PQAGraph, \Leader_L} defined as follows.
+In particular, observe that all constraints induced by nodes further up in \PQAGraph affect a super-set of $\Restricted{\Sites}{I}$ and, therefore, we check them in some sub-instance $I'$ that contains~$I$, i.e., that contains $s_1$, $s_2$, $c_1$, and~$c_2$.
+Now imagine that we want to place the label~$\Label_L$ for~$s_L$ at the \candidateText{}{} $c_L \in \Restricted{\Candidates}{I}$.
+Let \Admissible{I, \PQAGraph, c_L} be a procedure that checks the following criteria. \begin{enumerate} \item The label $\Label_L$ does not overlap with the labels $\Label_1$, placed at $c_1$, and $\Label_2$, placed at $c_2$, for the sites $s_1$ and $s_2$, respectively, that define the sub-instance $I$. \item The leader $\Leader_L$ does not intersect with a site $s' \in \Restricted{\Sites}{I}$, $s' \neq s_L$. \item In the resulting sub-instances $I_1 = (s_1, c_1, s_L, c_L)$ and $I_2 = (s_L, c_L, s_2, c_2)$ are enough \candidatesText{} for all sites, i.e., $\Size{\Restricted{\Sites}{I_i}} \leq \Size{\Restricted{\Candidates}{I_i}}$, for $i = 1,2$. \item Placing the label $\Label_L$ at $c_L$ and thus having the leader $\Leader_L = (s_L, c_L)$ respects the constraints expressed by $\PQAGraph(s_1, s_2)$. \end{enumerate} The first three criteria ensure planarity with respect to the already fixed labeling and that the resulting sub-instances contain enough \candidatesText{} for the respective sites.
+The last criterion guarantees that the labeling eventually respects the constraints (expressed by $\PQAGraph(s_1, s_2)$).
+To perform the checks for that criterion efficiently, we make use of the procedure \RespectsConstraints{I, \PQAGraph, \Leader_L} defined as follows.